jtrefon/linkedin-hijack-cleanup/README.md

 ---

 ## ⚠️ Legal Notice & Disclaimer ⚠️
-> I, the author, am **NOT responsible** for any direct, indirect, incidental or consequential damage arising from the use—or misuse—of these scripts.
+> I, the author, am **NOT responsible** for any direct, indirect, incidental or consequential damage arising from the use or misuse of these scripts.
 > They are provided **"AS IS", in good faith**, for the sole purpose of helping fellow victims recover from this specific attack campaign.
 > **USE AT YOUR OWN RISK.**
 > Always keep current system backups and review the code before you run it.